katshaze/project1/README.md

 ## Cool beans
 * Combined search via Goodreads API and search of existing Book Pinch books database
-* Ability to see other users with similar taste
+* Ability to see other users with similar book taste

 ## Sore bits
 * Book search is limited - only gets top hit, can only search by book title